 3. Go to Nicaragua.
 The border is a little over an hour up the road, and it’s really inexpensive by public transportation.
 Leave on the 5:30am bus and head to Granada, meeting other travelers along the way.
 Surfers, historians, and everyone between enjoy it.
 This can be a day trip or a few days.

 4. Playa Del Coco: Because of the local volcanoes, the sand is black, and because of the mountains surrounding you, this place is gorgeous.
 We hung our hammocks, dropped out clothes, and ran into the water.
-Talked to a couple of locals, and they let us take their banana boat and jet ski into the water.
+Talked to a couple of locals, and they let us take their banana boat and jet ski into the water, they even showed us their local surf shop so I could rent out a board.
 The further out we went, the more I fell in love with Costa Rica.
 The beach houses, the islands, the boats, the people, and the vibe.
 I could have stayed out there all day.
 Then came the sunset and I could have died there.
 Grab a Pina Colada from Zi Lounge!
 Thank me later.
 (Do Not Eat At The Restaurants Here Unless You Absolutely Have To.
 It’s Expensive and Touristy)

 5. Swipe Right on Tinder.
 Let your matches know you’re looking for a tour guide.
 See parts of the city you haven’t yet walked to, and meet people who can tell you stories about the old churches, the customs, the drugs, and why you should return.